Attorney FAQs for Remote Depositions with Steno Connect

 Yes, Steno can provide a video of the deposition that looks no different than what a traditional videotaped deposition looks like, including picture in picture and text-to-video sync.
-If you want to see what the finished video looks like, see the end of this video starting at the 10:55 mark.
+View our video products.

 What If There Is A Bad Internet Connection?

 You can test your internet connection here.
 Zoom suggests 1.5 Mbps up and down.
 If you know ahead of time that a participant will have poor internet connectivity, Steno will ship a 4G iPad that is preloaded with everything needed for the remote deposition.
 If connectivity issues come up before or during the deposition, a representative from Steno can help troubleshoot and fix the issue.

 Should I Call in With My Phone or Use My Computer's Audio Source?

 So long as your internet connection is stable, we suggest you participate through your computer’s audio source.
 If you have an unstable internet connection or prefer to connect speak through a phone, a Steno representative will guide you through how to do that while also participating by video in the deposition.

 Are Remote Depositions Permitted Under California and Federal Law?

 Yes.
 FRCP 30(b) allows depositions to be taken "by telephone or other remote means" so long as the parties agree.
 CCP 2025.310 allows parties to take "a deposition by telephone or other remote electronic means."
 Although CCP 2025.310(b) says that a party (as opposed to non-party witness) "shall appear" at the deposition in person and be in the presence of the deposition officer, on March 27, 2020, Gavin Newsom changed the statute so that any deponent may be deposed remotely.
 A copy of Governor Newsom's order is available here.